eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Common
 ------

 In the above profiles, some types are used in several different places.
-To avoid too many details, in some of that places you found a tag like :class:`LocatorListType` that indicates that field is defined in this section.
+To avoid too many details, some of that places have a tag like :class:`LocatorListType` that indicates that field is defined in this section.

-Now we are going to fully explain these common types:
+This is the complete list of common types:

 .. _LocatorListType:

 LocatorListType
 ^^^^^^^^^^^^^^^

-It is used to represent a list of :class:`Locator_t`.
+It represents a list of :class:`Locator_t`.
 LocatorListType is normally used as an anonymous type, this is, it hasn't its own label.
 Instead, it is used inside other configuration parameter labels that expect a list of locators and give it sense, for example, in ``<defaultUnicastLocatorList>``: